A French Martini Cocktail is a delicious combination of fresh pineapple juice, Vodka, and Chambord liqueur.

 Friday’s are wonderful things.
 They signal the end of the week as we welcome the weekend.

 The weekend is a time to relax and enjoy before beginning the week all over again.
-So, to celebrate the weekend, I thought I would start a new series on Delicious Everyday to celebrate the Friday’s and the weekend, called Fun Friday’s.
+So, to celebrate the weekend, I thought I would start a new series on Delicious Everyday to celebrate, called Fun Fridays.

-For my first post for Fun Friday I wanted to share one of my favourite cocktails – a classic French Martini Cocktail with a twist.
-This is a drink my boyfriend often makes for me to celebrate the end of the week.
+For my first post for Fun Friday I wanted to share one of my favorite cocktails – a classic French Martini Cocktail with a twist.
+This is a drink my husband often makes for me to celebrate the end of the week.

 Chambord is a delicious liqueur made from black raspberries, honey, vanilla and herbs.
 First produced in 1685, the liqueur was apparently introduced to Louis XIV during a visit to the Château de Chambord.

 Chambord invented the French Martini cocktail, as part of a global advertising campaign for the liqueur.
 It was obviously successful, given the popularity of the drink today.

 While the classic French Martini cocktail recipe is a simple combination of vodka, pineapple juice and Chambord I like using vanilla vodka which adds a wonderful depth.

 Don’t have any vanilla vodka on hand?
 Simple split a vanilla bean and add the seeds from half of the vanilla bean to the cocktail shaker.

 Place the leftover vanilla pods in vodka and leave them to infuse for your own homemade vanilla vodka.
 Yum!

 Still thirsty?
 Grab a free copy of my Reader-Favorite Cocktail Recipes for more simple and delicious drink ideas.